Apply today to start earning your PsyD in MFT.

 What scholarship and financial aid options are available?

-Private and public scholarships can help you meet the cost of your education.
-Alliant International University is pleased to be able to offer a significant number of institutional scholarships for many of our doctoral students.
+Private and public scholarships can help you meet the cost of your education, and Alliant International University offers institutional scholarships for many of our doctoral students.
 Learn more about these scholarship opportunities here.
 Additional Financial aid is available for those who qualify in the form of loans, grants, federal work study, and military aid.
 Learn more in our Financial Options Guide.

 When does the program start?